Aklilu-Mandefro/askMe/README.md

 <br>
 You can change list of badwords in json/badwords.json file.

+## Issues
+If you find an error while installing or using this app, kindly  visit the [Discussion](https://github.com/Aklilu-Mandefro/javascript-chatbot-app/discussions) or create an [issue](https://github.com/Aklilu-Mandefro/javascript-chatbot-app/issues).

 ## Contribute to this project

 Thank you for browsing this repo.
 Any contributions you make are **greatly